vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Quaternions/Members.md

 - Using another method to do what you want.
 Look into [vectors](https://docs.unity3d.com/Manual/VectorCookbook.html) and familiarise yourself with common operations like the [dot product](https://docs.unity3d.com/ScriptReference/Vector3.Dot.html).
 - Using a compound transform.
 Multiple nested transforms where each one isolates an axis of rotation you are using.

+Elaborating further: the inspector often displays user-authored rotations which have not undergone any transformation.
+You can set rotations beyond 180°, as what you see here is for authoring convenience.
+However, Quaternions don't over-rotate, and their representation is completely different though they both represent the same orientation.
 :::

 ### Documentation